scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 git commit -m "first commit"
 ```

-You'll notice that the command `git commit` installed a bunch of packages and triggered their execution: those are pre-commit!
+You'll notice that the command `git commit` installed a bunch of packages and triggered their execution: those are [pre-commit][]!
 To read more about what they are and what they do, you can go to the related section [Pre-commit checks](#pre-commit-checks) in this document.

 :::{note}
 There is a chance that `git commit -m "first commit"` fails due to the `prettier` pre-commit formatting the file `.cruft.json`.
 No problem, you have just experienced what pre-commit checks do in action.
 Just go ahead and re-add the modified file and try to commit again:

 ```bash
 git add -u # update all tracked file